sadman-strativ/simple_python/readme.md

 ```
 sadmanmadman/myjenkinsagents:python
 ```
-### Now, the Jenkins docker agent is ready to execute jobs.
+### Now, the Jenkins docker agent is ready to execute jobs

-# References
+# Some references that I have used and could be helpful
 - https://youtu.be/6YZvp2GwT0A?si=79FBtXmvulzD3qgD
 - https://github.com/devopsjourney1/jenkins-101
 - https://aws.plainenglish.io/jenkins-ci-cd-pipeline-explained-by-a-junior-devops-engineer-1d67ecc08a7e